Abraham Maslow was an American psychologist best known for putting together a hierarchy of needs that describes the human quest for happiness.

 Most deaths at work occur while driving or because of falls.
 The next causes are contacts with objects or equipment and violence by persons and animals.

 You may argue that you can survive indefinitely without clothes.
 Hey, it might even be fun, right?

-Well, yes and no. Your short term survival is affected by clothing only during extreme weather, if you have a hazardous job and when you need to keep yourself safe in bad neighborhoods.
-Longevity and long term survival is affected a lot more.
+Well, yes and no. Your short-term survival is affected by clothing only during extreme weather, if you have a hazardous job and when you need to keep yourself safe in bad neighborhoods.
+Longevity and long-term survival are affected a lot more.
 Without clothes, you’d be at higher risk for infections, skin cancers, deal with a lot more hygiene issues and generally wear out your body faster.

 Clothes have always played a vital role in human society:

 - To cover our private parts, remove temptation and reduce competition between romantic rivals

 - To present ourselves in a more flattering light to romantic interests or to the larger society, in general

 - They helped you fit in and look more like society expected you to